Len Armitage: Career

-Armitage played for Sheffield Forge & Rolling Mills, Walkley Amateurs and Wadsley Bridge, before joining Sheffield Wednesday as an amateur in October 1914 after winning English Schools Shield with Sheffield.
+Armitage played for Sheffield Forge & Rolling Mills, Walkley Amateurs and Wadsley Bridge before joining Sheffield Wednesday as an amateur in October 1914 after winning English Schools Shield with Sheffield.
 He went on to sign professional forms with the club in August 1919 after serving as a soldier during World War I. He played three league games in his six years at Hillsborough.
-He signed with Leeds United in August 1920, and scored the club's first ever goal in the Football League.
+He signed with Leeds United in August 1920.
+He scored the club's first-ever goal in the Football League.
 He hit three goals in seven games in 1920–21, helping United to finish 14th in the Second Division.
-He scored eight goals in 32 games in 1921–22, as Leeds rose to eighth place.
-However, he featured just 14 times in the 1922–23 campaign.
+He scored eight goals in 32 games in 1921–22 as Leeds rose to eighth place.
+However, he featured 14 times in the 1922–23 campaign.
 He then left Elland Road for Wigan Borough in May 1923.
-He appeared 28 times for the Third Division North side, and was the club's top scorer in the 1923–24 season with 21 goals.
+He appeared 28 times for the Third Division North side and was the club's top scorer in the 1923–24 season with 21 goals.

 He was transferred to Stoke in March 1924 in exchange for Andy Smith.
 Armitage was converted into a half-back.
 He played three Second Division games at the end of the 1923–24 season.
 He played 18 games in 1924–25, as the "Potters" avoided relegation after finishing just a single point ahead of Crystal Palace.
 He featured 14 times in 1925–26 as the club (now called Stoke City) was relegated after tallying three points fewer than the previous season.
 Injuries and illness restricted him to five goals in only three games in 1926–27, helping Stoke to win the Third Division North title at the first attempt.
 He managed to make 41 appearances in the 1927–28 season, as City finished in fifth place, just five points short of the promotion places.
-He played 40 games in 1928–29, as Stoke this time finished seven points short of promotion.
+He played 40 games in 1928–29, as Stoke finished seven points short of promotion this time.
 He played for the "Professionals" in the 1929 FA Charity Shield.
 Stoke dropped to 11th in 1929–30, with Armitage playing 31 games.
 He featured 27 times in 1930–31, as City again finished 11th.
-He played four games in 1931–32, before losing his first team place to Bill Robertson and leaving the Victoria Ground for a brief spell with Rhyl Athletic.
+He played four games in 1931–32, before losing his first-team place to Bill Robertson and leaving the Victoria Ground for a brief spell with Rhyl Athletic.

 Armitage joined Port Vale in December 1932.
-He started off with a first team spot but soon lost it to the more youthful Jack Round, as Armitage struggled with a knee injury.
-He posted 11 appearances in 1932–33, but played just the one Second Division game in 1933–34 before he left The Old Recreation Ground on a free transfer in May 1934.
+He started with a first-team spot but soon lost it to the more youthful Jack Round, as Armitage struggled with a knee injury.
+He posted 11 appearances in 1932–33 but played just one Second Division game in 1933–34 before he left the Old Recreation Ground on a free transfer in May 1934.